-We tested time-saving microwave tricks—here's what worked and what really didn't.
+We tested three time-saving microwave tricks—here's what worked and what really didn't.

 The microwave is a marvel of modern technology.
 Food can go from ice cold to blazing hot in a matter of seconds.
 It cuts down on cook time, speeds up prep time, and all around makes the home cook’s job easier.
 Shouldn't it be good for more than just zapping day-old ziti?
 We set out to test cool, creative, and quirky uses for the microwave.

 What if we told you that you'd never have to dry herbs in your oven again?
 Especially in hot summer months when having the extra heat in the house is borderline unbearable, this would be a pretty magical microwave hack.
 We took several springs of dill, thyme, rosemary, parsley, and basil and laid them down on paper towels, then covered them with extra paper towel to absorb any moisture extracted from the herbs.
 We heated the herbs for two and a half minutes in 30-second intervals.
 The herbs turned out perfectly dry, crispy, and aromatic.
 Albeit a few black spots on the basil (which you won't notice once these are ground up), this worked wonderfully.